ravivarat/Multi-Calculator-Website/README.md

 Users can calculate the simple interest based on principal, rate of interest, and time.
 Formula: Simple Interest = (Principal * Rate * Time) / 100.
-✅ Dark Mode Toggle:

-A dark mode feature is included on every page for a better visual experience.
 ✅ Navigation Between Calculators:

 All calculators are interconnected through navigation buttons.